-For Main Study 2b, the 1-factor model in the a priori CFA provided satisfactory fit (chi-square = 25.37, df = 20, NS; RMSEA = .00; CFI = 1.00).
-Additionally, all loadings were significant and positive (p's <.
-05 or lower).
+For Main Study 2b, the 1-factor model in the a priori CFA provided satisfactory fit (chi-square = 25.37, df = 20, NS; RMSEA = 0.00; CFI = 1.00).
+Additionally, all loadings were significant and positive (p's < 0.05 or lower).
 Loadings for all eight items within the 1-factor model, as produced by the a priori CFA for Main Study 2b, are shown in Table 9.

-In order to determine how the 1-factor model would perform if the seventh item were excluded (despite the fact that we did not encounter any problems with it in Main Study 2b), we opted to perform a second, a posteriori CFA model in which the loading for the item in question was fixed at .00.
-As was the case for the a priori model, the 1-factor model in the a posteriori CFA provided satisfactory fit (although the fit was marginal in this instance; chi-square = 32.23, df = 21, p < .06; RMSEA = .04; CFI = .92).
-Unlike previous comparisons that we have made so far, the goodness-of-fit concerning the a posteriori model with the seventh item loading pre-set at .00 was significantly worse than the goodness-of-fit regarding the a priori model with the seventh item allowed to vary alongside all of the other items (gain in chi-square from a priori to a posteriori models = 6.86, gain in df from a priori models < .01).
+In order to determine how the 1-factor model would perform if the seventh item were excluded (despite the fact that we did not encounter any problems with it in Main Study 2b), we opted to perform a second, a posteriori CFA model in which the loading for the item in question was fixed at 0.00.
+As was the case for the a priori model, the 1-factor model in the a posteriori CFA provided satisfactory fit (although the fit was marginal in this instance; chi-square = 32.23, df = 21, p < 0.06; RMSEA = 0.04; CFI = 0.92).
+Unlike previous comparisons that we have made so far, the goodness-of-fit concerning the a posteriori model with the seventh item loading pre-set at 0.00 was significantly worse than the goodness-of-fit regarding the a priori model with the seventh item allowed to vary alongside all of the other items (gain in chi-square from a priori to a posteriori models = 6.86, gain in df from a priori to a posteriori models = 1, p associated with gain in chi-square from a priori to a posteriori models < 0.01).
 Loadings for all eight items within the 1-factor model, as produced by the a posteriori CFA for Main Study 2b, are shown in Table 9.

 In the aftermath of results for a priori and a posteriori CFAs in Main Study 2b, we conducted reliability analyses on the correlation matrix among relational wellbeing items, including versus excluding the seventh item via SPSS.
-Results of reliability analyses indicated that, whether the seventh item was included or not, internal consistency was satisfactory for the relational wellbeing scale (including the seventh item, Cronbach's alpha = .74, McDonald's omega = .73; excluding the seven item, Cronbach's alpha = .76, McDonald's omega = .75).
+Results of reliability analyses indicated that, whether the seventh item was included or not, internal consistency was satisfactory for the relational wellbeing scale (including the seventh item, Cronbach's alpha=0.74, McDonald's omega=0.73; excluding the seven item, Cronbach's alpha=0.76, McDonald's omega=0.75).
 All in all, we obtained clear support for our hypothesis that a 1-factor model would fit the correlational data for Main Study 2b; omission of the seventh item would improve model fit significantly but would not materially affect internal consistency of the relational wellbeing scale.

-Evaluating goodness-of-fit for a priori versus a posteriori 1-factor model(s) separately for Main Study 2c (COVID-Lockdown-Era UK sample).
+Evaluating goodness-of-fit for a priori versus a posteriori 1-factor model(s) separately for Main Study 2c (COVID-lockdown-Era UK sample)

 A matrix of zero-order correlations among relational wellbeing items for Main Study 2c (COVID-Lockdown-Era UK sample) is presented in Table 8.
-After reverse-worded items were recoded, all interitem correlations were positive; and all but two correlations (both of which involved the previously flagged seventh item, "I feel that there are few people in my life who really care about me") were significant (p's <.05 or lower).
+After reverse-worded items were recoded, all interitem correlations were positive; and all but two correlations (both of which involved the previously flagged seventh item, "I feel that there are few people in my life who really care about me") were significant (p's < 0.05 or lower).
 Subsequently, the correlation matrix was entered into an a priori confirmatory factor analysis (CFA) with maximum likelihood solution, ridge option, and ridge constant via LISREL, specifying a 1-factor model.